KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 ### ...replace the standard keyboard view

-KeyboardKit makes it super simple to replace or customize the standard ``KeyboardView``.
-The <doc:Getting-Started-Article> article has information about how you can use ``KeyboardInputViewController/viewWillSetupKeyboardView()`` to customize the keyboard view.
+KeyboardKit makes it super simple to customize or replace the standard ``KeyboardView``.
+The <doc:Getting-Started-Guide> guide has information that shows you how to do this with just a few lines of code.

 ### ...render unsupported keyboard types